Bunce Island: History

 Bunce Island was first settled and fortified by English slave traders circa 1670.
 During its early history, the castle was operated by two London-based firms: the Royal African Company and its offshoot, the Gambia Adventurers, the latter a "Crown-chartered company" or parastatal subsidised by the Crown.
 On October 31, 1678, at Gresham College the latter offered the former the contents of their investment on the island for 4,644l.
 4s.
 9d.
 The castle was not commercially successful but it served as a symbol of English influence in the region, where Portuguese slave traders had been established since the 1500s.

 The early phase of the castle's history ended in 1728 when Bunce Island was raided by José Lopez da Moura, a Luso-African slave trader based in the area.
 He was the richest man in present-day territory of Sierra Leone, the grandson of a Mane king and part of the hybrid Luso-African community that had developed along the lower rivers.
 This class acted as middlemen, resisting efforts by the Royal African Company to monopolise trade with African rulers.
-Lopez led others in destroying the Bunce Island factory.
+Lopez led others in destroying the Bunce Island facility.

 Bunce Island was abandoned until the mid-1740s.
 It was later operated by the London-based firm Grant, Oswald & Company, founded by Scottish merchants Richard Oswald and Alexander Grant, who took over in 1748.

 In 1785 Bunce and a number of other dependent islands were conveyed to the company of John and Alexander Anderson.Throughout the late 18th century, it was a highly profitable enterprise.
 During the second half of the eighteenth century, the companies sent thousands of slaves from Bunce Island to plantations on the British and French colonies in the West Indies, and to Britain's North American colonies.

 Bance Island House, the headquarters building where the Chief Agent lived with his senior officers, was at the centre of the castle.
 Immediately behind it was the open-air slave yard, which was divided between a large area for men and a smaller one for women and children.
 Remnants of two watchtowers, a fortification with places for eight cannons, and a gunpowder magazine remain standing.
 Some of the cannons bear the royal cypher of King George III.
 At the south end of the island, several inscribed tombstones mark the graves of slave traders, slave ship captains, and the foreman of African workers.